What Exactly is Sarcoidosis: Symptoms and Treatment

 8. Can sarcoidosis be cured?

-Currently, there is no cure for sarcoidosis disease, but many patients find their symptoms improve with treatment.
-The effectiveness of sarcoidosis treatment varies, with some patients experiencing complete remission and others may require ongoing management of sarcoidosis symptoms.
+Currently, there is no cure for this disease, but many patients find their symptoms improve with treatment.
+The effectiveness of this treatment varies, with some patients experiencing complete remission and others requiring ongoing management.

 • Dr.Vivek Vardhan Veerapaneni